LiuzLab/RESORT/README.md

 >>> quit()
 ```

-### Stereoscope dependencies
+### Install Stereoscope (stsc)

-We recommend using an virtual environment for stereoscope installation.
 To run RESORT with the latest stereoscope version, please clone `stsc` into a directory `/path/to/stsc` by running `git clone https://github.com/almaan/stereoscope.git`.
 To install `stereoscope`:

 ```console
 (env_resort)$ cd /path/to/stsc